Supply chain

-A supply chain is a complex logistics system that consists of facilities that convert raw materials into finished products and distribute them to end consumers or end customers, while supply chain management deals with the flow of goods in distribution channels within the supply chain in the most efficient manner.
+A supply chain is a complex logistics system that consists of facilities that convert raw materials into finished products and distribute them to end consumers or end customers, while supply chain management focuses on the optimization of the flow of goods within the supply chain's distribution channels to ensure efficiency.

-In sophisticated supply chain systems, used products may re-enter the supply chain at any point where residual value is recyclable.
-Supply chains link value chains.
-Suppliers in a supply chain are often ranked by "tier", with first-tier suppliers (also called "direct suppliers") supplying directly to the client, second-tier suppliers supplying to the first tier, and so on.
+In sophisticated supply chain systems, the reintroduction of used products into the supply chain may occur at any point where the residual value of the product is recyclable.
+Supply chains are linked to value chains, and suppliers within a supply chain are often organized into tiers.
+First-tier suppliers, also referred to as "direct suppliers", directly supply goods or services to the client.
+Second-tier suppliers supply to the first tier, and so on, creating a hierarchical structure within the supply network.

-The phrase "supply chain" may have been first published in a 1905 article in The Independent which briefly mentions the difficulty of "keeping a supply chain with India unbroken" during the British expedition to Tibet.
+The phrase "supply chain" may have been first published in a 1905 article in The Independent, which briefly mentioned the difficulty of "keeping a supply chain with India unbroken" during the British expedition to Tibet.

 Overview

 A chain is actually a complex and dynamic supply and demand network.

 A typical supply chain can be divided into two stages namely, production and distribution stages.
 In the production stage, components and semi-finished parts are produced in manufacturing centres.
 The components are then put together in an assembly plant.
 The distribution stage consists of central and regional distribution centres that transport products to end-consumers.
 Mentzer et al. suggest that at least three entities are required for there to be a "supply chain".

 At the end of the supply chain, materials and finished products only flow there because of the customer behaviour at the end of the chain; academics Alan Harrison and Janet Godsell argue that "supply chain processes should be coordinated in order to focus on end customer buying behaviour", and look for "customer responsiveness" as an indicator confirming that materials are able to flow "through a sequence of supply chain processes in order to meet end customer buying behaviour".

 Many of the exchanges encountered in the supply chain take place between varied companies that seek to maximize their revenue within their sphere of interest but may have little or no knowledge or interest in the remaining players in the supply chain.
-More recently, the loosely coupled, self-organizing network of businesses who cooperate in providing product and service offerings has been called the extended enterprise, and the use of the term "chain" and the linear structure it appears to represent have been criticized as "harder to relate to the way supply networks really operate.
+More recently, the loosely coupled, self-organizing network of businesses who cooperate in providing product and service offerings has been called the extended enterprise, and the use of the term "chain" and the linear structure it appears to represent have been criticized as "harder to relate to the way supply networks really operate".
 A chain is actually a complex and dynamic supply and demand network.